 The well-known tool among sales reps is CRM (Customer Relationship Management).
 This technology allows sales teams to manage sales pipelines and deals, chat, make meeting appointments, create invoices, view the statistics and check KPIs.
 They can also use other tools and software to do the same things, but it takes more time and decreases the sales reps' productivity.

-For Zendesk users, there is a good way to implement the CRM system without buying Zendesk Sell, and this is an application called CRM and Deals.
+For Zendesk users, there is a good way to implement the CRM system without buying Zendesk Sell, and this is an application called Kanban Pro.
 The integration can be installed on Zendesk Support, providing all the necessary CRM features and customization opportunities.
 Just try a free trial to overview the app's capabilities.

 So, what about the marketer and their tools?
 Quite often, digital marketing representatives use the tools that are appropriate for internet marketing.
 For example, SEO or SMM activity are aimed at website and social media promotion.
 Besides, marketing requires knowledge of project management and content creation tools.
 Also, creating marketing campaigns via emails is the primary skill almost every marketer should do.
 The ability to use all the instruments properly shows how important the role of marketing and sales is.